-During the last two weeks of the semester, you will be provided an opportunity to evaluate this course and your instructor through online course evaluations.
-On Monday of the 14th week of classes, you will receive an official email from evaluation administrators with a link to the online site.
-You will have two weeks to complete this evaluation.
-Your participation in this evaluation is an integral part of this course.
-Your feedback is vital to improving education at Purdue University.
+Toward the end of this semester, you will be provided with an opportunity to give feedback on this course and your instructor.
+Purdue uses an online course evaluation system.
+You will receive an official email from evaluation administrators with a link to the online evaluation site and will receive a prompt to complete the survey when you login to Brightspace.
+Your participation is an integral part of this course, and your feedback is vital to improving education at Purdue University.
 We strongly urge you to participate in the evaluation system.